Bosung91/FSAE-High-Voltage-System-Design-and-Optimization/objective-and-scope.md

 ---

 <p style='text-align: justify'>
-The testbench was set up as shown in _Figure 3_, which represents the entire powertrain architecture in R25E.
+The testbench was set up as shown in <i>Figure 3</i>, which represents the entire powertrain architecture in R25E.</p>

-Using the testbench, following HV functionalities of R25Evo were be tested:</p>
+Using the testbench, following HV functionalities of R25Evo were be tested:
 - Precharge Sequence
 - Closing TS Circuit
 - Discharge Sequence

 <p style='text-align: justify'>
-HV PCBs involved in the above functionalities were installed in Tractive Battery enclosure as shown in _Figure 4_ below.
+HV PCBs responsible for the above functionalities were installed in Tractive Battery enclosure as shown in <i>Figure 4</i> below.
 </p>

 <center><img src='./Figures/R25E Tractive Battery Internals.jpg'></center>